Sarileru Neekevvaru: Plot

+Ajay Krishna re-arranges Bharathi's daughter's marriage with the same person after convincing her in-laws.
+He also rescues a government officer Ramakrishna from goons in a forest and later learns from him that Nagendra has been involved in a scam, who along with a bank officer who is Bharathi's cousin, Ramakrishna tried to uncover the scam with the help of a techie, who works in Nagendra Technologies (which is founded by Nagendra and is running his scams).
+Nagendra found out about this and got the bank officer and the techie killed while getting Ramakrishna held captive in a forest.
+Ajay Krishna then confronts Nagendra's party members and explains about the scams committed by numerous politicians and threatens the party members from protecting Nagendra who the party members eventually throw him out of the party.

-At the same time, Ajay Krishna re-arranges Bharathi's daughter's marriage with the same person.
-Meanwhile, Ajay is declared dead and Ajay Krishna informs the family after the wedding.
+Finally, Bharathi's daughter's marriage takes place while Ajay is declared dead, and Ajay Krishna informs the family after the wedding.
 After performing his last rites, Ajay Krishna and Prasad decide to return to Kashmir, while Ajay Krishna also accepts Samskruthi's proposal in between.
 Despite gathering the evidence, Ajay Krishna spares Nagendra from being jailed as he might use sympathy to leave prison and resume his corrupt activities.
 Instead, Ajay Krishna tells Nagendra that he is appointed to the Indian Army so that he will be disciplined and lead an honest life thereafter.
-Three months later, Nagendra is a reformed leader who believes in discipline and respects everyone and Ajay Krishna is marrying Samskruthi.
+Three months later, Nagendra is a reformed leader who believes in discipline and respects everyone, and Ajay Krishna marrying Samskruthi.